mx-alex/mx/README.md

 	After editing click this icon again for save.
 	Carefully program For …  loops so as not to cause an infinite loop.
 	Do not use column “A” - it is reserved for the system.
-	You will see some examples of work MX, the easiest is game i15.
+	After running the mx.xlsb macro, you will see a few examples.
+The easiest to learn is game i15.
 	Small bonus.
 In MX each cell is a mini calculator.
 	You entered  345+5=    in a cell, and immediately got the result: 350.

-	Good luck!
+	Try MX - it's just !